s-fleck/dint/README.md

 ## Dependencies

-dint is implemented strictly in base R and will **always stay dependency-free**.
-The optional dependencies in Suggests are to ensure interoperability with these packages if you are already using them.
+dint is implemented strictly in base R and will **always stay free of hard dependencies**.
+The optional dependencies of dint are just there to facilitate interoperability these packages if you are already using them; for example by providing ggplot2 scales.

 ## Installation